tatarize/shxparser/README.md

 # Progress

 Things currently parse, text converts to paths.
-There may be edge cases and bugs within the code.
+This is strongly believed to be complete and correct.

 # Encoding
 Calling the parser on a `SHX` file will parse the file.
 The glyph data is accessed via the `ShxFile.glyphs` dictionary which stores the particular commands.